saswataghosh66/DA6401_Assignment_2_CNN/Part_B/README.md

 # **Aim:**

-To improve classification accuracy on the Naturalist dataset using transfer learning by fine-tuning a pre-trained deep learning model (e.g., ResNet50, VGG) from ImageNet instead of training from scratch.
+To improve classification accuracy on the [iNaturalist](https://storage.googleapis.com/wandb_datasets/nature_12K.zip) dataset using transfer learning by fine-tuning a pre-trained deep learning model (e.g., ResNet50, VGG) from ImageNet instead of training from scratch.

 # **Key Steps to Achieve the Aim:**